Surrey Iron Railway

-The Surrey Iron Railway (SIR) was a horse-drawn plateway that linked Wandsworth and Croydon via Mitcham, all then in Surrey but now suburbs of south London, in England.
+The Surrey Iron Railway (SIR) was a horse-drawn narrow-gauge plateway that linked Wandsworth and Croydon via Mitcham, all then in Surrey but now suburbs of south London, in England.
 It was established by Act of Parliament in 1801, and opened partly in 1802 and partly in 1803.
 It was a toll railway on which carriers used horse traction.
 The chief goods transported were coal, building materials, lime, manure, corn and seeds.
 The first 8+1/4 mi to Croydon opened on 26 July 1803, with a branch line off from Mitcham to Hackbridge.